conradry/pixpro-with-weights/README.md

 ```

 Where {data_directory} should be a path to a folder containing ImageNet training data.
 To train with mixed precision add the ```--fp16``` flag.

-### Note about smaller batch sizes

-Scale the learning rate by ```lr = base_lr x batch_size/256``` where ```base_lr=1```.
-Results where not reported in the paper for smaller batch sizes; however, assuming that it behaves like the BYOL algorithm, there shouldn't be too much of a loss in performance.
-In addition to scaling the learning rate for smaller batches, BYOL also increases the starting momentum for the encoder.
-For PixPro the default momentum for a batch size of 1024 is 0.99, for a batch size of 256 it may be better to use a momentum closer to 0.995 (i.e. ```--pixpro-mom 0.995```).